JavaWiz1/dt-apscanner/README.md

 - On windows, you can rescan (-r) and search for current networks
 - You may save the outut of the underlying command into a file (-s)
-- You can force which method searches for networks: o Linux:   nmcli, iw, iwlist o Windows: netsh
+- You can force which method searches for networks:
+  - Linux:   nmcli, iw, iwlist
+  - Windows: netsh

 ### <u>TODOs:</u>
 - Identify Band (i.e 2.4MHz / 5Mhs) on Windows
 - Radio identification for Linux
+- Add Apple MAC capability
+- Create unit tests